-1. That the Council of the Town of Newmarket supports efforts to develop the Never Forgotten National Memorial and so advises Mr. Tony Van Bynen, Member of Parliament, the Honourable Christine Elliott, Member of the Legislative Assembly of Ontario, the Federation of Canadian Municipalities and all municipalities in Ontario.
+That the Council of the Town of Newmarket supports efforts to develop the Never Forgotten National Memorial and so advises Mr. Tony Van Bynen, Member of Parliament, the Honourable Christine Elliott, Member of the Legislative Assembly of Ontario, the Federation of Canadian Municipalities and the Association of Municipalities of Ontario.